Bocchio01/Website_Bocchio/content/en/article/2021/around-the-globe.md

 But then, observing that the lines connecting 'NORTH - Observer' and 'Observer - Observed object' are nothing other than the intersections of two Cartesian planes with the sphere, it appears clear that **the azimuth searched is in fact the angle formed between these two planes: the first passing through the three points 'NORTH - Observer - Centre of the sphere', while the second passing through the three points 'Observer - Observed object - Centre of the sphere'**.

-Knowing that each Cartesian plane is identified by a vector normal to the plane itself, and that the angle between two vectors can be obtained trigonometrically, then the azimuth searched has value
+Knowing that each Cartesian plane is identified by a vector normal to the plane itself, and that the angle between two vectors can be obtained trigonometrically, then the azimuth searched has value:

-<CMedia s="/v1635210809/Articoli/Around%20the%20globe/Formula_finale_azimut.png" c="p1, p2 are the normal vectors to the two Cartesian planes"></CMedia>.
+<CMedia s="/v1635210809/Articoli/Around%20the%20globe/Formula_finale_azimut.png" c="p1, p2 are the normal vectors to the two Cartesian planes"></CMedia>

 To get a clearer and more gloabal understanding of the problem and its solution, it is perhaps useful to look at it in a more interactively way using GeoGebra.